 th century after prosecutions from Western Europe).

-of Islam (brought by Ottoman Turks).
+- Since 14th century, Islam (brought by Ottoman Turks).

-- Nowadays majority of Balkan
+- Today, a majority of Balkan

 patriarchates (Ecumenical, Bulgarian, Serbian and Romanian).